Skip to Content

 World Nomads provides travel insurance for travelers in over 100 countries.
 As an affiliate, we receive a fee when you get a quote from World Nomads using this link.
 We do not represent World Nomads.
 This is information only and not a recommendation to buy travel insurance.

-Villa O'Higgins the starting point of the walk
+Villa O’Higgins the start of the route

 How to get to Villa O’Higgins?